MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ### Step 10: Join the peer to a channel
 To give you a better understanding of Fabric, we are going to carry out the steps to join a peer to a channel manually.
 We need to carry out the steps from within a container running in the Kubernetes cluster.
-We'll use the 'register' container you started in step 8, as this runs the fabric-ca-tools image, which will provide us a CLI to interact with the peer.
+We'll use the 'register' container you started in step 8, as this runs the fabric-ca-tools image, which will provide us a CLI (command line interface) to interact with the peer.
 You can confirm this by:

 ```bash
 kubectl get po -n org1
 ```

-Then describe the pod using the pod name (replace the pod name below with your own):
+Then describe the register pod using the pod name (replace the pod name below with your own):

 ```bash
 kubectl describe po register-p-org1-66bd5688b4-rrpw6 -n org1